 Enjoy a fresh-baked flavored pretzel or pretzel dog with the appropriate dip, of course.
 Whether you go for the sinful cinnamon, cheese meltdown or pepperoni twist pretzel, be sure to wash it down with some fresh or frozen strawberry lemonade.

 It's no secret that we love Disneyland caramel apples.
 We have a whole post about them.
 You can get all the caramel apples, crispy treats, Mickey cookies and other freshly made treats (such as the addictive churro toffee) you'll find in the parks in Downtown Disney at Marceline's Confectionery.
-This is a great stop in case you forgot to purchase the goods inside the parks.
+This shop is closed while it transforms into a new, larger shop.
+In the meantime, you might find a limited selection of hand-made treats at a Marceline's cart out front.

 Salt & Straw

 Hop tip: Get a double scoop and share.
-If you really can’t decide what to get, ask for split scoops for an additional 50 cents.
+If you really can’t decide what to get, ask for split scoops.
 Be sure to check out the limited-edition seasonal flavors.
 YUM!

 Splitsville serves up bowl drinks, cocktails and handcrafted spirits.
 You can also find wine, draft beers and bottled beers.

-Ballast Point Brewing Co. has an impressive 3-barrel brewing rig and and array of craft beers on tap (and some wines too).
+Ballast Point Brewing Co. has an impressive 3-barrel brewing rig and an array of craft beers on tap (and some wines too).
 Check out the inviting tasting room.

 Black Tap Craft Burgers and Beer serves beer and canned cocktails, alongside the burgers, wings and CrazyShakes.